sourcegraph/handbook/content/departments/marketing/process/positioning.md

 - Think about the audience
 - Tie it to something the audience (or their business) cares about
 - Use an analogy to help them understand
-- Tell a story to show how we evolved from a code search tool to a code intelligence platform
+- Tell a story to show how we evolved from a code search tool, to a code intelligence platform, to a code AI platform
-- Connect it to our five use cases